tos-network/emo/docs/config.md

 ## `Peering`

 Configures the peering subsystem.
-The peering subsystem configures Kubo to connect to, remain connected to, and reconnect to a set of nodes.
+The peering subsystem configures Emo to connect to, remain connected to, and reconnect to a set of nodes.
 Nodes should use this subsystem to create "sticky" links between frequently useful peers to improve reliability.